vortesserax-wb/vftvdb/external-url/developer.imdb.com/documentation/developer.imdb.md

 ### filmography

 The filmography for this name as a list of credits.
-Each credit is within a “category” such as “ac- tress”, “director” or “editorial_department”.
+Each credit is within a “category” such as “actress”, “director” or “editorial_department”.
 For cast categories (e.g. “actor”), we include the roles that the person played and the billing they had in the end credits (if available).
 For crew categories (e.g. “writer”) we include the more specific “jobs” that the person was credited with if applicable.
 Lists of credits, roles, and jobs are each in on-screen credits order.

 Credits can have a list of attributes.
 At the moment we provide the following attributes: